 Joe Helbling, assistant professor, received his Ph.D. from the University of Connecticut where he worked as a graduate researcher and consultant for the National Research Center on the Gifted and Talented.
 His professional interests include game-based learning, arts in education, literacy, talent development, and whole-school improvement through gifted education pedagogy.
 His hobbies include backpacking, espresso, and spending time with his wife and two daughters.
 He is the Education Chair for the Montana Association for Gifted and Talented Education and the Director of the Carroll College Summer Gifted Institute.

-Courses Taught: Foundations of Education, Educational Psychology, Measurement & Assessment, and Classroom Management
+Courses Taught: Foundations of Education, Educational Psychology, Measurement & Assessment, Content Area Reading & Secondary Methods, Organization & Administration of the Reading Program, and Classroom Management

 Professor, received her Ed.D. from Montana State University.
 On campus she is the Director of Advising, is a member of the Quality of Student Life and Learning Committee, and serves on other college committees.
 She is the Northwest District representative to the American Association of Leisure and Recreation.
 Her special interests include using her expertise in first aid as a volunteer for the American Red Cross and the Big Sky Ski Patrol.